Serhiy Ratushniak: Biography

 In the 2010 Ukrainian presidential election Ratushniak was a self-nominated candidate.
-In August 2009, Ratushnyak was alleged to have beaten a female campaigner of fellow presidential candidate, Arseniy Yatseniuk (Front of Change) A criminal case was soon opened against Ratushniak, he was accused of hooliganism, abuse of office and the violation of racial and national equality of citizens, Ratushniak denies the claims.
-Ratushniak was not previously known to be anti-Semitic.
-Following his nomination Ratushniak told a local paper that the Jews were to blame for all his country's troubles.
-Ratushnyak has also called Yatsenyuk "a nasty Jew mason" and an "impudent little Jew" who was "successfully serving the thieves who are in power in Ukraine and is using criminal money to plough ahead towards Ukraine's presidency".
+In August 2009, Ratushniak was alleged to have beaten a female campaigner of fellow presidential candidate Arseniy Yatseniuk (Front of Change).
+A criminal case was soon opened against Ratushniak, accusing him of hooliganism, abuse of office and the violation of racial and national equality of citizens; Ratushniak denied the claims.
+Following his nomination, Ratushniak told a local paper that the Jews were to blame for all his country's troubles.
+Ratushniak also called Yatsenyuk, who is not Jewish, "a nasty Jew mason" and an "impudent little Jew" who was "successfully serving the thieves who are in power in Ukraine and is using criminal money to plough ahead towards Ukraine's presidency".
 The mayor told the Associated Press in a telephone interview: "Is everybody obliged to love Jews and Israel?
 If I don't like Jews and Israel, does that make me an anti-Semite?".
+Ratushniak had not previously been known to be antisemitic.

-In late December 2009, Ratushniak called on President Viktor Yushchenko to declare war on Somalia; referring to the taking hostage of Ukrainian sailors by Somali pirates.
-Ratushniak also stated that Americans should atone for killing native Indians before meddling in Ukraine's internal affairs.
-His election platform included taxing the rich, develop nuclear arms and oblige all Ukrainians to learn another foreign language, apart from Russian.
-After the first round of the 2010 Ukrainian presidential election where Ratushniak gained only 0.12% of the votes he called upon his voters to support Yulia Tymoshenko against Viktor Yanukovych in the second round: "She will be accepted by the international community and European governments, while every second of those will shut the door in front of Yanukovych."
+In late December 2009, Ratushniak called on President Viktor Yushchenko to declare war on Somalia, referring to the hostage-taking of Ukrainian sailors by Somali pirates.
+Ratushniak also stated that Americans should atone for killing native Americans before meddling in Ukraine's internal affairs.
+His election platform included taxing the rich, developing nuclear arms, and obliging all Ukrainians to learn another foreign language, apart from Russian.
+After the first round of the 2010 Ukrainian presidential election where Ratushniak gained only 0.12% of the votes, he called upon his voters to support Yulia Tymoshenko against Viktor Yanukovych in the second round: "She will be accepted by the international community and European governments, while every second of those will shut the door in front of Yanukovych."

-During the 2010 Mayoral elections, Ratushniak ended in second place.
+In the 2010 mayoral elections, Ratushniak ended in second place.

-Ratushniak tried to return to national politics in the 2012 Ukrainian parliamentary election by trying to win, as an independent candidate, single-member districts number 68 (first-past-the-post wins a parliament seat) located in Uzhhorod; but he became second in this district with 19.51% of the votes.
+Ratushniak tried to return to national politics in the 2012 Ukrainian parliamentary election.
+He contested single-member district number 68 located in Uzhhorod as an independent candidate; the seat was decided through first-past-the-post voting.
+However, he came second in this district with 19.51% of the votes.

-In the 2014 Ukrainian parliamentary election Ratushniak stood again as an independent candidate in the same single-member districts as in 2012; but this time he placed fifth with 7.71% of the votes (winner Robert Horvat of Petro Poroshenko Bloc got 21.58%).
+In the 2014 Ukrainian parliamentary election, Ratushniak stood again as an independent candidate in the same single-member district as in 2012, but this time he placed fifth with 7.71% of the votes (winner Robert Horvat of Petro Poroshenko Bloc got 21.58%).

-In the 2015 Uzhhorod Mayoral elections Ratushniak as an independent candidate failed win.
-Bohdan Andriyiv (of Revival) won the elections with 58.57% of the votes, Ratushniak received 30.9% of the votes.
+In the 2015 Uzhhorod mayoral elections Ratushniak failed to win as an independent candidate.
+Bohdan Andriyiv (of Revival) won the elections with 58.57% of the votes, while Ratushniak received 30.9% of the votes.

 Ratushniak did not take part in the 2019 Ukrainian parliamentary election.
-He had intended to run again in constituency 68, but his candidature was not approved by the Central Election Commission of Ukraine "due to an unmotivated long stay outside Ukraine."
+He had intended to run again in constituency 68, but his candidature was not approved by the Central Election Commission of Ukraine "due to an unjustified long stay outside Ukraine."

-Ratushniak was again a candidate in the 2020 Uzhhorod Mayoral elections.
+Ratushniak was again a candidate in the 2020 Uzhhorod mayoral elections.
 He finished third with 18% of the votes.